MicrosoftDocs/VBA-Docs/api/Excel.Range.DirectDependents.md

 ## Remarks

-The  **Direct Dependents** property only works on the active sheet and can not trace remote references.
+The **Direct Dependents** property only works on the active sheet and cannot trace remote references.

 ## Example

 This example selects the direct dependents of cell A1 on Sheet1.

 ```vb
 Worksheets("Sheet1").Activate